Harald-U/istio-handson/README.md

 ## Objectives
 After you complete this workshop, you'll be able to:
 - Install Istio in your cluster
-- Deploy the Guestbook sample app
+- Deploy the Cloud Native Starter sample
+- Set up the Istio Ingress Gateway
 - Use metrics, logging, and tracing to observe services
-- Set up the Istio Ingress Gateway
 - Perform simple traffic management, such as A/B tests and canary deployments
 - Secure your service mesh